grushad/wifi-signal-strength/README.md

 # wifi-signal-strength
-An android app that shows the wifi strength when connected to wifi
+An android app that shows the wifi strength when connected to wifi and can also save contents to a file